-Finally, the OECD has released a common reporting standard (CRS) for Automatic Exchange of Financial Account Information and a model Competent Authority Agreement (CAA) modelled on FATCA.
-Under the CRS, countries will annually obtain financial information from financial institutions in their jurisdictions and will then automatically exchange that information with their exchange partner countries.
-Countries wishing to participate will need to translate the CRS into domestic law and enter into a CAA with each exchange partner country.
-The CRS will supplement existing exchange of information arrangements (e.g. tax treaties and the OECD Multilateral Convention on Mutual Assistance in Tax Matters).
+Finally, the OECD's common reporting standard ("CRS") for Automatic Exchange of Financial Account Information, modelled on FATCA, has taken effect for many countries who have chosen to participate.
+Under the CRS, participating countries are able to obtain annual financial information from financial institutions in their jurisdictions and then automatically exchange that information with their exchange partner countries.
+Many countries have taken steps to translate the CRS into domestic law.
+The CRS supplements existing exchange of information arrangements (e.g. tax treaties and the OECD Multilateral Convention on Mutual Assistance in Tax Matters).